 Alumni Scholarship: Up to \$2,500 distributed equally across all semesters of continuous enrollment and applicable to tuition only.
 Norwich University alumni, their spouses, parents, and children are eligible for the alumni scholarship.
+Continuous enrollment is not required for eligibility for alumni who are active duty military.
 Students enrolling in less than three fulltime semesters due to transfer credits will receive a prorated scholarship based on the number of courses required to complete their degree.

-Distinguished Scholar Scholarship: A full-tuition award, available to one Norwich University undergraduate senior in each of the on campus colleges, selected by their respective college, for any of the online master's degree programs.
+Distinguished Scholar Scholarship: A full-tuition award, available to one Norwich University undergraduate senior in each of the on-campus colleges, selected by their respective college, for any of the online master's degree programs.
 Eligibility is based on enrollment beginning no longer than three years from bachelor's graduation from the Northfield, Vermont campus.